-- The appropriate Director, or nominated deputy, where the estimated aggregate value/amount of the proposed contract (including any extension) does not exceeds £50,000. - The Cabinet / relevant Executive Cabinet Member, where the estimated aggregate value/amount of the proposed contract (including any extension) exceeds £50,000.
+- The appropriate Chief Officer where the estimated aggregate value/amount of the proposed contract (excluding VAT but including any extension to the initial term of the proposed contract) does not exceeds £50,000. - The Cabinet / relevant Executive Cabinet Member, where the estimated aggregate value/amount of the proposed contract (excluding VAT but including any extension to the initial term of the proposed contract) exceeds £50,000.